Publications

 Effects of Retirement on Cognitive Functioning – Evidence from Biomedical and Administrative Insurance Claims Data

 WP Henrik Bergschneider, Robin Kottmann, Hendrik Schmitz, Matthias Westphal.
 “Effects of Retirement on Cognitive Functioning – Evidence from Biomedical and Administrative Insurance Claims Data.”
-Ruhr Economic Papers 1131 (2024)
+Ruhr Economic Papers 1131 (2024) (R&R at Journal of Health Economics)

 Link